NachikethDamle/PDF-collaboration1/README.md

 5. Click **Generate**
 6. Copy the 16-digit password and use it as `EMAIL_PASS` in your `.env`

-> 📧 This allows Nodemailer to send emails from your Gmail securely.
+> 📧 This allows Nodemailer to send emails from your Gmail securely and If confused about app password then you will find many youtube videos regarding it.

 ---